zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 The message has the key `apiml.common.tlsError`, and the message number `AML0105`, and content that explains details about the message.

-If you receive this message, import the certificate of your service or the CA that signed it to the truststore of the API Mediation Layer as described above.
+If you receive this message, import the certificate of your service or the CA that signed it to the truststore of the API Mediation Layer as described previously.